OpenClaw Reference (Mirrored)

 2. Store the key

-Set GEMINI_API_KEY in the Gateway environment, or configure via:
+Set GEMINI_API_KEY in the Gateway environment, reuse models.providers.google.apiKey, or configure a dedicated web-search key via:

 openclaw configure --section web